felicialuo/house_diffusion/README.md

 └── scripts
 └── ...
 ```
 This is a time-consuming step.
 Mine took about 3 days.
-For future steps, reviewing and editing the generated graph will be desired to correct missing edges, as shown below.
+For future steps, reviewing and editing the generated graph will be desired to correct missing edges, as shown below.\n
 <img src='figs/preprocessing_results.png' width=50%>
 After creating .json files, open `scripts/generate_list.py`, modify path to your rplan folder that contains all the .json files.
 And then run the file.
 This will generate a list.txt required for dataloader.